aminbeigi/Python-Personal-Notes/src/pythonic_tricks.md

 if 1 in (x, y, z):
     pass

-# these only test for truthy:
+# these only test for truthy
 if x or y or z:
     pass
 if any((x, y, z)):